 As with Lars Von Trier’s ‘Melancholia’ (2011), this film is concerned with contrasts.
-It deals with the variety of issues: pleasure/pain, death/birth/life, innocence/guilt, religion/lust, happiness/sorrow, and so on.
-The film’s gloomy setting is trying to elicit feelings of wander and apprehension.
-However, the theme of the film is controversial in itself.
-There is, for example, grief and mental illness battle in the movie, quite a ‘personal’ topic, which also make the film feel very ‘personal’.
-As the couple in the film grieve for their lost child and feel their responsibility for its death, the audience is slowly drawn into the inexplicable atmosphere of unease and apprehension.
-However, there is also a strong sense of curiosity throughout the movie.
-It is clear that the main character (She) is suffering from panic attack, anxiety and phobia, but also, most likely, depression, PTSD and paranoia.
+It deals with the variety of issues: pleasure/pain, death/birth/life, innocence/guilt, religion/immorality/lust, happiness/sorrow, and so on.
+The film’s gloomy setting is trying to elicit the feelings of wonder and apprehension.
+The theme of the film is controversial in itself.
+There is, for example, grief and mental illness battle in the movie, a ‘personal’ topic, which also makes the film feel very ‘personal’.
+As the couple in the film grieve for their lost child and feel certain responsibility for its death, the audience is slowly drawn into the inexplicable atmosphere of unease and apprehension.
+However, there is also a strong sense of “medical” curiosity throughout the movie.
+The main character (She) is suffering from panic attacks, anxiety and phobia, but also, most likely, depression, PTSD and paranoia.
 In the movie, she becomes the subject which is curious to observe, not only for her husband, who is trying to examine and ‘cure’ her, but also for the audience.

 In this film Charlotte Gainsbourg gives a brave and terrific performance as She, as does Willem Dafoe, as her husband, the therapist (He).
-It is beyond imaginable to think what kind of mental endurance these two actors had to pull through in their respective, brilliantly complicated roles.
+It is beyond imaginable to think what kind of mental endurance these two actors had to pull through in their respective complicated roles.

-In terms of the level of a disturbing content shown, this film probably levels with such films as ‘Funny Games US’ (2007) and ‘I Spit on Your Grave’ (2010).
+In terms of the level of disturbing content shown, this film probably levels with such films as ‘Funny Games US’ (2007) and ‘I Spit on Your Grave’ (2010).
 In terms of depth, philosophical undertones and the ‘shock’ factor’, the film may equal ‘Irreversible’ (2002).
-Although many people seem to compare ‘Antichrist’ to ‘Paranormal Activity’ (2007), there are, in fact, few similarities, if any, and if there is a horror film out there worthy of comparison, it may be ‘Saw’ (2004).
-Rotten Tomatoes rate ‘Antichist‘ at forty eight percent, which means critics themselves do not know whether they are supposed to love it or hate it.
-You decide.
+Although many people seem to compare ‘Antichrist’ to ‘Paranormal Activity’ (2007), there are, in fact, few similarities, if any.
+Rotten Tomatoes rate ‘Antichrist‘ at forty eight percent, which means critics themselves do not know whether they are supposed to love or hate it.

 ‘Antichrist’ deals with every imaginable horror scenario, but it is not openly and offensively misogynistic.
 The film is not for everyone, but this does not mean that it is not entertaining or interesting.
 Although inexplicable and nightmarish, the film is also original, thought-provoking, methodical, stylish and beautifully shot.
 7/10